Mythosaur Challenges

 Expert:

-Building on the Journeyman Level Challenge, with the help of a parent – cook (if needed) and eat something that came from one of the surviving seeds you first planted (this can be a fruit, grain, nuts, a tuber, or even the leaves of the plant – whatever is the edible part).
-This challenge will take some time, probably more than one month to complete.
+Building on the Journeyman Level Challenge and expanding on January’s challenge cuisine, with the help of a parent – cook (if needed) and eat something that came from two different plants or tree (this can be a fruit, grain, nuts, a tuber, or even the leaves of the plant – whatever is the edible part).
 In addition to a photo of your plants from Novice and Journeyman take a picture of the meal created from your plant.

 Send what level you completed (Novice, Journeyman, or Expert) with photos of your plants to mythosaur@verdikacorps.com and remember to include your Verd’ika Mandalorian Name for credit.